veritalux/bread-and-butter/suggestions.md

 When onboarding, the app should not ask the user for their estimated tax amount, instead it should estimate tax based on their income, and calculate tax % based on what the tax would be for that income level in Salem, Oregon.
+It can ask whether the user is a dependent or not to help calculate this.